Community and Campus Life Forum

 Leading with Community

-The 2026 Forum invites members of the University to lead with community—to explore how we can center community in our everyday interactions and decisions to become better leaders.
+The 2026 Forum invited members of the University to lead with community—to explore how we can center community in our everyday interactions and decisions to become better leaders.

 Who can attend?

-Attendees get a chance to learn from faculty, student leaders, staff, and special guests on promising practices at Harvard, innovative scholarship, and University-wide thinking about how we live out our shared commitments.
+Attendees had the chance to learn from faculty, student leaders, staff, and special guests on promising practices at Harvard, innovative scholarship, and University-wide thinking about how we live out our shared commitments.

 Stay connected